OmniBrew/sw5e-data/text/en/manual/about-the-players-manual.md

 ::: alert
 ### Vernacular
-In Mass Effect 5e, much of the classic fantasy vernacular has been updated to fit a sci-fi setting.
+In Star Wars 5e, much of the classic fantasy vernacular has been updated to fit a sci-fi setting.

 - Dungeon Master = Galaxy Master
 - Races = Species